-A major impediment to coding full stories is the ability to handle pronoun references to earlier sentences Islamic foreign ministers meeting in Burkina Faso have prepared a draft resolution condemning Israel for its blitz of Lebanon last week and demanding that it pay reparations, officials said.
+A major impediment to coding full stories is the ability to handle pronoun references to earlier sentences

+Islamic foreign ministers meeting in Burkina Faso have prepared a draft resolution condemning Israel for its blitz of Lebanon last week and demanding that it pay reparations, officials said.

 On Iraq, they call for a lifting of sanctions in return for Iraqi respect of U.N.
 Security Council resolutions.

 On Kashmir, they offer support to the region's search for autonomy.

 On Kosovo, they demand an accelerated return of refugees and reconstruction of the southern Yugoslav province.

-Based on our work on the Middle East, we originally thought this would be relatively easy to solve, since pronouns in those stories usually refer to the first actor in the previous sentence, as in these examples.35 However, this seems to be a quirk of some unknown (but we love'em!)
-Reuters 35 The occurrence of the multiple "they" reference, on the other hand, is quite unusual in Middle East leads, though it may be common for the Reuters reporter in Ouagadougou, where this story originated. editor handling the Levant, and this technique has not worked as well in other regions of the world.
+Based on our work on the Middle East, we originally thought this would be relatively easy to solve, since pronouns in those stories usually refer to the first actor in the previous sentence, as in these examples.
+However, this seems to be a quirk of some unknown (but we love 'em!)
+Reuters editor handling the Levant, and this technique has not worked as well in other regions of the world.
 Determining pronoun references across sentences is more difficult than determining the references within sentences because the previous sentence may contain a number of different actors.
 As noted earlier, at times the problem is simply unsolvable.
 Nonetheless there are a number of methods available in the NLP literature that could be applied to it.
 Alternatively, one might simply set some additional complexity conditions to filter out sentences that are likely to involve cross-sentence pronoun references.
-7. Full parsing.